skesamsetty/Supervised-Machine-Learning-Challenge/README.md

  F1 score = 0.60196|  |  |  | F1 score = 0.5755
  AUC score = 0.45|  |  |  | AUC score = 0.69

-While F1 score is higher for Logistic Regression than that of the Random Forest Classifier, Area under the ROC curve is higher and has a fair value in case of Random Forest Classifer.
+While F1 score is higher for Logistic Regression than that of the Random Forest Classifier, AUC is higher and has a fair value in case of Random Forest Classifer.

 ![Logistic Regression Vs Random Forest Classifier Using Unscaled Data](Images/Unscaled-LR-Vs-RFC.png)

 4. _**Scaled Data: Logistic Regression Vs Random Forest Classifier - (Using Standard Scaler)**_

-After scaling the data, all the predictions metrics of Logistic Regression has improved and even the ROC plot looks better.
+After scaling the data, all the predictions metrics of Logistic Regression has improved and even the ROC plot looks lot better.
 AOC is higher for the Scaled Logistic Regression model.

 Logistic Regression |  |  |  | Random Forest Classifier
 ---------|----------|---------|----------|---------